vaclavsvejcar/sjq/README.md

 1. Next step is to emit valid _Scala_ code (_case classes_ and _objects_) matching the input _JSON_ (see [dev.svejcar.sjq.core.Emitter][meta:file/Emitter]).
 This code is the compiled in runtime (this is the part that may take long time).
 1. Last step is to read the input JSON data into generated _Scala_ representation.
 This is done using the [Circe's automatic derivation][web:circe/auto-derivation] mechanism.

-## 6. Current Limitations
+## 6. Known Issues / Future Work
-__sjq__ is under heavy development and things might not be still perfect yet.
+__sjq__ is under heavy development and things might not be perfect yet.
 Here is the list of known issues and/or limitations that should be targeted in future releases:

 - __Performance:__ compile more complex __JSON__ can be __very slow__, as it needs to do both __compilation in runtime__ of generated _Scala_ code and __generic derivation__ for _Circe's decoders/encoders_.
 Performance improvements should be one of main targets in future releases
 - __Occasional crashes:__ more complex __JSON__ structures might cause runtime crashes, mostly due to incorrectly generated _Scala_ code and/or not matching derived _JSON_ encoders/decoders.
 If that happens for you, please [report that as new issue][meta:issues].